SwamiKannan/Creating-Llamaindex-EmbeddingQAFinetuneDataset-compatible-files/README.md

 <li>Generate_qa_embedding_pairs() uses an LLM to create these question - reference sets.
 This may be either:
   <ul>
- expensive (OpenAI or Cohere) or computationally intensive (multi-billion parameter open source models) for large amounts of content e.g. 50K pages in Wikipedia</li>
+ <li>Expensive (OpenAI or Cohere) or computationally intensive (multi-billion parameter open source models) for large amounts of content e.g. 50K pages in Wikipedia</li>
-<li>May not necessarily be coherent question - reference sets depending on the complexity of the model or the nuance in the data </li></ul></li>li>
+<li>May not necessarily be coherent question - reference sets depending on the complexity of the model or the nuance in the data </li></ul></li>
 <li>There are several open source datasets on HuggingFace which may be both nuanced and relevant to the domain we are targetting.
 Not leveraging this data would be a massive opportunity loss
 </li>
 </ol>